LOPA, SIL and Functional Safety

 - Integration of human factors into risk assessment and investigations including Safety Management Systems

 - Consideration of individual task and organisational factors to reduce human errors in the workplace

-In a commercial environment where plant investment and costly maintenance programmes are difficult to justify, management of ageing plant assets is increasingly important.
+In a commercial environment where continued investment in plant and costly maintenance programmes is increasingly difficult to justify, management of ageing plant assets is becoming more challenging.